Caledonian Oyster Co., Loch Creran

 The company, based in Onich a few miles further up Loch Linnhe, has remained very much a family business, with James' wife Una and sister-in-law Shona delivering in the mornings, while James selects the finest, freshest produce as it is landed during the night.

-Our lobsters come from Iain Stewart and are kept fresh in creels at the end of the pier.
+Our lobsters come from Iain Stewart in Fort William and are kept fresh in creels at the end of the pier.
 You might just see our chefs go down to the pier in the afternoon and come back with the lobsters that they need for dinner.
 Please do ask if you would like to see the creels.